Inkorrect-Code/Inkorrect-Code/README.md

 <br>

-I am a Fullstack Developer currently living in New York City.
+<p align="center">I am a Fullstack Developer currently living in New York City.
 Recently attended App Academy, and currently looking to learn and implement my skills in a new new position.
-I am a passionate leaner always willing to work across new technologies and domains, exploring them to leverage towards solutions for real-life problems.
+I am a passionate leraner always willing to work across new technologies and domains, exploring them to leverage towards solutions for real-life problems.</p>